-Assessment of these qualifications will be conducted in accordance with OCR's requirements and the Ofqual's Regulatory Arrangements for the Qualification and Credit Framework (Ofqual, August 2008).
+Assessment of these qualifications will be in accordance with Ofqual's General Conditions of Recognition.

 When candidates produce evidence, the centre assessor assesses their work.
 You will need to identify staff who will act as centre assessors.
 The staff will need to have experience in making judgments about candidates' achievements against the assessment criteria of the unit (see section 5).